Home » Funded projects »

 If successful, this project will turbo charge progress towards clinical trials of transplants using new and improved lab-grown lab cells, and move us closer to a cure.

-Dr Aileen King said:
+Professor Aileen King said:

 “People with type 1 diabetes have to constantly think about their blood glucose levels and adjust their insulin doses in response.
 Our aspiration is to produce fully functioning beta cells suitable to implant into people living with type 1 diabetes, which do this on their behalf.